Elizabeth Gregory

-Elizabeth Gregory OBE (4 March 1901–22 October 1983) was a New Zealand university professor of home science.
+Elizabeth Gregory OBE (4 March 1901 – 22 October 1983) was a New Zealand university professor of home science.
 She was born in Dunedin, New Zealand, on 4 March 1901.

-In the 1961 New Year Honours, Gregory was appointed an Officer of the Order of the British Empire.
+In 1953, Gregory was awarded the Queen Elizabeth II Coronation Medal.
+In the 1961 New Year Honours, she was appointed an Officer of the Order of the British Empire.

+One of Gregory's students was professor of education, Barbara Calvert.